eugen0329/vim-esearch/README.md

 # Vim Easy Search

-Deep development version of the vim plugin performing pseudo-async recursive search in files.
+Vim plugin performing pseudo-async recursive search in files.

 # Installation
-Currently only supported ag(https://github.com/ggreer/the_silver_searcher/), so you must to install it with by any preferred way.
+Currently only supported [Ag](https://github.com/ggreer/the_silver_searcher#readme), so you must to install it in any of the preferred methods.

 In your .vimrc:

+    " If you use NeoBundle
     NeoBundle  'tpope/vim-dispatch'
     NeoBundle  'eugen0329/vim-easy-search'

+    " If you use Plug
     Plug       'tpope/vim-dispatch'
     Plug       'eugen0329/vim-easy-search'

-    Bundle     'tpope/vim-dispatch'
-    Bundle     'eugen0329/vim-easy-search'
+    " If your plugin manager is Vundle
     Plugin     'tpope/vim-dispatch'
     Plugin     'eugen0329/vim-easy-search'

+Or with Pathogen:

+    cd ~/.vim/bundle
+    git clone git@github.com:tpope/vim-dispatch.git
+    git clone git@github.com:eugen0329/vim-easy-search.git

 # Usage